Timeline and Due Dates

 - Recent Progress – Provide an update on the progress of the project over the past quarter.

 - Schedule, Scope, and Cost Changes – Explain the reasons for any schedule, scope or cost changes.

 * The following instructions below are also provided as a PDF (37 kb) for easy printing *

-All bridge rehabilitation and replacement projects and all other projects over $2 million must submit an updated scope, schedule and budget to H&LP for review.
+All bridge rehabilitation and replacement projects and all other projects over $2 million must submit an updated scope, schedule and budget to Local Programs for review.
 You can update this information on the QPR by using the “Schedule, Scope and Cost Change” section.
 Depending on the circumstances and nature of the project, you may be contacted for further clarification of your proposed changes.